UnieAI/dokploy_templates/README.md

-# Dokploy Open Source Templates
+# UnieVerse Open Source Templates

-This is the official repository for the Dokploy Open Source Templates.
+This is the official repository for the UnieVerse Open Source Templates.

 ### How to add a new template